Rik Mayall: Quad bike accident

 On 9 April 1998, Mayall was injured when he crashed a quad bike near his home in Devon.
-Mayall's daughter Bonnie and her cousin had asked him to take them for a ride on the bike—a Christmas gift from his wife—but he refused because of bad weather approaching, and he went on out alone.
+Mayall's daughter Bonnie and her cousin had asked him to take them for a ride on the bike—a Christmas gift from his wife—but he refused because of bad weather approaching, and he went out alone.
 Mayall remembered nothing about the accident.
 His wife Barbara looked out of the window and saw him lying on the ground trapped beneath the quad, which had turned over on top of him.
 Mayall later joked that his wife believed he was fooling around and initially left him for a few minutes.
 He was airlifted to Plymouth's Derriford Hospital, with two haematomas and a fractured skull.
 During the following 96 hours, he was kept sedated to prevent movement which could cause pressure on his brain.
 His family was warned that he could die or have brain damage.
 He was in an induced coma for several days.
 After five days doctors felt it safe to bring him back to consciousness.
 In a BBC Radio 2 interview in 2000, Mayall said that when filming Guest House Paradiso, Edmondson would make sure he had afternoons free to rest from filming following the accident.
+He was left with epilepsy as a result of the accident for which he had to take daily medication for the rest of his life.

 During Mayall's hospitalisation, the Comic Strip special Four Men in a Car was broadcast for the first time.
 The film involves Mayall's character being hit by a car.
 Mayall and Edmondson joked about the event in stage versions of Bottom, Edmondson quipping "If only I'd fixed those brakes properly", Mayall referring to "quad bike flashbacks", and Mayall referring to himself: "You must know him, that tosser who fell off the quad bike."
 In his 2005 spoof autobiography, Mayall claims that he rose from the dead.

 Death

-On 9 June 2014, Mayall died at his home in Barnes, Richmond-upon-Thames, London, following a sudden heart attack after a morning jog.
-He was 56 years old.
+On 9 June 2014, Mayall died at his home in Barnes, Richmond-upon-Thames, London, following a sudden heart attack after a morning jog, at the age of 56.
 His funeral took place on 19 June 2014, at St. George's Church in Dittisham, Devon.
-Among the attendees were Dawn French, Jennifer Saunders, Peter Richardson, Alan Rickman and Mayall's Young Ones co-stars Ade Edmondson, Nigel Planer and Alexei Sayle, along with Young Ones co-writer Ben Elton.
+Among the attendees were Dawn French, Jennifer Saunders, Peter Richardson, Alan Rickman and Mayall's Young Ones co-stars Adrian Edmondson, Nigel Planer and Alexei Sayle, along with Young Ones co-writer Ben Elton.
 Edmondson also served as a pallbearer.
 In accordance with his wishes, he was buried on his family estate at Pasture Farm, East Allington, Devon.

+BBC Television director Danny Cohen praised him as a "truly brilliant" comedian with a unique stage presence, whose "fireball creativity" and approach to sitcom had inspired a generation of comedy stars.